canonical/craft-application/docs/reference/environment-variables.rst

 ``CRAFT_SNAP_CHANNEL``
 ======================

-Overrides the default channel a craft application's snap is installed from if the manager instance is not running as a snap.
+Overrides the default channel that a craft application's snap is installed from if the manager instance is not running as a snap.
 If unset, the application will be installed from the specified channel.